New Year Resolutions That Have Nothing To Do With Your Diet, Fitness, or Finances

 Maybe to dinner with your favorite book or your sketch pad?
 Maybe to a movie?
 (Going to a movie by myself is my FAVORITE.)
-Or maybe just a solo picnic at a local park.
+Or maybe just grab some takeout and do a solo picnic at a local park.
 Do something special by yourself you would normally do as a “date.”

 3) Explore a local outdoor area you’ve never been to.

 Maybe a hike?
 Maybe just a picnic?
 Maybe just a drive through a wildlife area?
 Enjoy something natural nearby that you’ve never visited before.

 Maybe a high school musical?
 (Lots of our local high schools produce musicals of a higher caliber than some traveling broadway productions!)
 Maybe community theatre?
 Maybe a free outdoor concert?
 Or check out what’s coming in the new Mars Music Hall at the VBC.
 Again – you’ll have to be in the “know” – find local newsletters to subscribe to in order to stay up to date.

 This is really easy to do around here.
 We have art markets in the summer time downtown once a month, we have a local art collective, and we have several art festivals throughout the year.
 Find some local art centers and see if they have calendars you can follow.
 You’ll feel really good about buying local art and you’ll also learn a lot about your local art community by just going to the different events where they feature their stuff.

 6) Make something you’ve never made before.